India gets AFC nod to host 2023 Asian Cup third round qualifiers in Kolkata | Sports-Games

 - India

-The Asian Football Confederation (AFC) has accepted the Indian body's bid to host the third round of the 2023 Asian Cup qualifiers, which are scheduled to be held from June 8 onwards.
+The Asian Football Confederation (AFC) has accepted the Indian body's bid to host the third round of the 2023 Asian Cup qualifiers, which are scheduled to be held from June 8 this year.

-The matches will be held at the Salt Lake Stadium in Kolkata.
+The third round qualifiers will be held at the Salt Lake Stadium in Kolkata across three match days on June 8, 11 and 14 this year.
 China will host the main tournament in 2023.

 ''We had bid to host the third round qualifiers of the AFC Asian Cup, and are grateful to the Asian Football Confederation for accepting our bid,'' All India Football Federation (AIFF) general secretary Kushal Das said.

+In the last edition, the Indian team secured a fine victory over Thailand but had failed to make it to the knock-outs narrowly.

-Das added, ''We had bid with Kolkata as the venue for the qualifiers.
-The infrastructure in Kolkata is exceptionally suited to host the qualifiers with the stadium, the practice venues, and official accommodation all very closely located. ''The support from the host association, and the state government has also always been exemplary.
+''We had bid with Kolkata as the venue for the qualifiers.
+The infrastructure in Kolkata is exceptionally suited to host the qualifiers with the stadium, the practice venues and official accommodation all very closely located,'' Das said. ''The support from the host association, and the state government has also always been exemplary.

 ''We hope that the health parameters in June will allow fans to witness live action in the stadium.''
-The qualifiers will be held across three match days on June 8, 11, and 14, with the group winners, and the best five second-placed teams earning a ticket to the tournament proper, which is slated to kick off on June 16, 2023.
-The draw for the final leg of the qualifiers is scheduled for February 24.
+The group winners and the five best second-placed teams will earn tickets to the tournament proper, which is slated to kick off on June 16, 2023.
+The draw for the final leg of the qualifiers is scheduled for February 24 in Kuala Lumpur.

 ''While 13 teams, including host China PR, have already qualified by virtue of their earlier performances in the second round of the AFC Asian Qualifiers, the final 11 places remain up for grabs for 24 teams in the decisive group stage to be held in June across all five AFC zones in six host nations -- India, Kuwait, Kyrgyz Republic, Malaysia, Mongolia and Uzbekistan,'' the AFC said in a statement.